Basics of Interplanetary Flight

 We live on a rare and fragile life-sustaining planet, the companion of an average star orbiting a spiral galaxy's central black hole.
 After a history rooted in deep time, we have just acquired new senses, many if not most of them originally developed for space exploration.
 How do these new senses work?
 What are they telling us?
 How are we affected by the ability to see and hear and "smell" in radio "light"?
 The infra-red?
 Ultra-violet?
 Gamma radiation?

-We are encountering new worlds with our new senses.
-And we humans are in the extraordinary position today to be seeing some of these places up close for the first time ever, all via robot emissaries.
+Lately we are encountering new worlds with our new senses.
+And we humans are in the extraordinary position today to be seeing some of these places up close for the first time ever, via humanity's robot emissaries.
 How do you design a robot spacecraft and travel among the planets?
 How do you fly it and tell it what to do?
 What information is it sending back?

 If you find these topics compelling, please join us for seven consecutive Thursday evenings at the inspiring Art Center College of Design South Campus at Raymond & Glenarm in Pasadena.
 And if you can't make it yourself, please considering spreading word to someone who might be interested.

 About the course

 The course is an interactive, high-fidelity survey of disciplines and projects in today's interplanetary flight.
 It involves the participants in a variety of techniques, including visuals, design-based learning, hands-on physics, brainstorming, lecture, demonstrations, guest speakers, and lots more.
 No credit means no tests, no mandatory assignments, only a 3-hour-per-week time commitment: 7-10 p.m.
 Thursdays.

 We generally divide each of our three-hour meetings into developing three lines of inquiry: